tektechnologies/Instructor-Prep/301/week_2/class-08/class_8.md

 ## Annoucements

-## Regex review for new code challenge today

-## Review Code Challenge
+## Review Code Challenge and Code Review

-### Code Review

 - 40 Minutes
 - go through trello add steps to complete

-- TDD workflow with the class.
-    - Every day a new branch - follow branch naming from repo.
-        - Every day a new file
-        - TDD
-        - Submit a PR for grading
-- show key on image in app.
+## Regex review for new code challenge today

 ## Second Hour

 ```js
 // Any time javascript recognizes an event as taking more than instant time, it
 // can use a promise to wait for the event to finish before handling it
 // A promise is just an object that contains the necessary info to continue